 Although colorectal cancer affects men and women of all ages and races/ethnicities, the incidence and mortality rates of colorectal cancer are higher in African Americans compared with rates in other races.4 This may be in part because fewer African Americans get screened.4

-Number of New Cases of Colorectal Cancer by Race/Ethnicity and Sex5
+Number of Colorectal Cancer Deaths by Race/Ethnicity & Sex5

 Counseling Techniques to Try